 *Note: The water is only a cost-controlling measure.
 If you can use undiluted vinegar, it will probably work better.

-How To Sterilize Pots Without Bleach — Vinegar Soak
+How To Sterilize Pots With Vinegar Soak Steps

 In a large sink or bucket, mix warm water and vinegar in a 1:1 ratio.
 You should be able to fully submerge the pot in the solution.